Building your first Support app - Part 5: Installing the app in Zendesk Support

 Run the following command in your xr_app folder:

-The ZAT tool packages the app in a zip file and saves it in a tmp folder in your app root folder.
+ZCLI packages the app in a ZIP file and saves it in a tmp folder in your app root folder.

 At last you're ready to upload and install the app in your instance of Zendesk Support.
 You need to sign in to Zendesk Support as an admin.
-You must be on the Professional or Enterprise plan, or you must have a free sponsored account for developers.
+You must be on the Growth plan or above, or you must have a free sponsored account for developers.

 Upload and install the app